 Street Lab

-Street Lab is a nonprofit that transforms New York City streets into places that improve lives, strengthen neighborhoods, and bring New Yorkers together.
-We use design, fabrication, and a pop-up approach to bring this vision to life across the city.
-We work closely with communities and city government to bring immediate benefits to residents while building support for long-term change, and our priority is serving low-income neighborhoods.
-We also send kits around the world for other cities to use.
+Originally founded by Leslie Davol and Sam Davol in 2006 in Boston (and moved to NYC in 2011), Street Lab is a nonprofit that transforms New York City streets into places that improve lives, strengthen neighborhoods, and bring New Yorkers together.
+Street Lab uses design, fabrication, and a pop-up approach to bring their vision to life across the city.
+They work closely with neighborhood families as well as local government to bring immediate benefits to residents while building support for long-term change, with priority given to serving low-income neighborhoods.
+Street Lab also assembles and send kits around the world for other cities to use to enact needed change in their neighborhoods.

-We activate public spaces of all kinds across New York City, using programs that rely on physical designs to offer a place to gather, working in support of place-making efforts already underway by local groups.
-We focus on solutions that communities can’t easily implement themselves, and we share these resources across the city.
-We choose locations based on requests from community groups, and we work in partnership with city agencies, prioritizing underserved areas.
-We also send kits around the world so that other cities can copy our model.
+Street Lab’s philosophy involves activating public spaces of all kinds across New York City, using programs that rely on physical designs to offer a place to gather, working in support of place-making efforts already underway by local groups.
+They focus on solutions that communities can’t easily implement themselves, and then share the resources generated by these collaborations across the city.
+Street Lab chooses locations based on requests from community groups, and work in partnership with city agencies, prioritizing underserved areas.

 City